joanayma/tfimporter/README.md

 pipenv install
 ```

-And the run the script from your directory where you have the Terraform configurations (note: the `$(pwd)` is because the script need an absolute path to the Terraform directory, as the script needs to `cd` to the Python project directory):
+And then run the script from the directory where you have the Terraform configurations (note: the `$(pwd)` is because the script need an absolute path to the Terraform directory, as the script needs to `cd` to the Python project directory):

 ```bash
 ~/tfimporter/tfimporter.sh $(pwd)